cobi-bike/Module-Ping/README.md

 # Ping DevKit module for COBI.bike

-The Ping DevKit module allows users to send prefabricated SMS to their contacts on the fly.
+The Ping DevKit module allows users to send a preformatted SMS to their contacts on the fly.
-Its part of a collection of Open Source [modules](https://cobi.bike/devkit) for the [COBI.bike](https://cobi.bike) system.
+It's part of a collection of Open Source [modules](https://cobi.bike/devkit) for the [COBI.bike](https://cobi.bike) system.

 <img src="screenshot.png" width="500px" alt="COBI.bike Ping module">